ChrisSantosLang/redscience/docs/source/devenvironment.rst

 innovations is the “Pull request” (or “Merge request”) which overcomes natural-resistance-to-change by empowering a developer to propose a code change in a way that makes it easy for others to analyze and test (even automatically), try, debate, and accept.
-It can automatically generate pull requests whenever dependencies upgrade and automatically inform you if proposed changes would break functionality or introduce security vulnerabilities.
+GitHub can automatically generate pull requests whenever dependencies upgrade and automatically inform you if proposed changes would break functionality or introduce security vulnerabilities.